namurphy/namurphy/README.md

 To find out more about what I have worked on, please check out my [ORCID profile].

 > [!NOTE]
-> Due to the end of the NSF award supporting the development of PlasmaPy, I
+> Due to the end of the National Science Foundation award supporting the development
-> it is likely that I will be on an extended leave during the summer of 2025.
+> of PlasmaPy, I am an extended leave for most of the summer of 2025.
 > I still plan to attend [PlasmaPy's community meetings] most weeks.